 - It makes it much simpler and quicker for your organization to “Go Green.”
 Today, non-profit as well as for-profit organizations are simplifying the process, cutting overhead and creating paperless offices.
 For example, you can create virtual documents available over the Internet for contributors to download rather than saving and storing hard copies.
 Now you can reduce labor costs, printing costs, storage costs, and the time spent on the phone receiving requests for copies to be faxed over.
 You can even contribute to carbon emissions and travel expenses by allowing people to access your resources and information over the Internet from the comfort of their own home.

 - Your website is working for you 24/7.
 Your office hours may be 9 to 5 Monday thru Friday, but the beauty of the Internet is it is open twenty four hours a day, seven days a week, and does not close for holidays.
-Your supports can access information, download documents and make donations around the clock.
+Viewers to your website can access information, download documents and make donations around the clock.
 Your website is working while you are sleeping.

 - Enhance the picture you want.
 Because your web page is a visible reflection of your organization, it is essential that you present the right image.
 The words are important, but it is the graphics that can speak 1000 words.
 The website is the perfect place to show photos and videos of your charity in action, helping those that you help and giving checks to those you support is what will make a lasting imprint on your community.
 With a website you are able to choose what stories and experiences to tell.